The Essential Guide to Most Accurate Thermometer for Kids – For Every Caregiver

 Q. Is the forehead thermometer accurate for adults?

-A. Many parents find axillary thermometers or ear and forehead thermometers easier to use on their children.
+Q. What’s the most accurate thermometer for a bWhat’s.
+Many parents find axillary thermometers or ear and forehead thermometers easier for their children.
 But for the most accurate results, you should ideally follow up with a rectal reading, especially when taking a young baby’s temperature.

 Conclusion